joostkremers/nswbuff/README.md

 Alternatively, you can set `nswbuff-status-window-layout` to `minibuffer`, in which case the minibuffer will be used to display the buffer list.

-## Projectile ##
+## Projects ##

-`nswbuff` provides some very simple but nifty integration with [Projectile](http://batsov.com/projectile).
-If you set `nswbuff-buffer-list-function` to `nswbuff-projectile-buffer-list`, only the buffers belonging to the current Projectile project are offered for switching.
+`nswbuff` provides some very simple but nifty integration with the project-management packages `project.el` (built-in) and [`projectile`](http://batsov.com/projectile).
+If you set `nswbuff-buffer-list-function` to `nswbuff-project-buffer-list` or  `nswbuff-projectile-buffer-list`, only the buffers belonging to the current project are offered for switching.
 This makes for a very light-weight (but in my opinion effective) alternative to such modes as [`perspective.el`](https://github.com/nex3/perspective-el) or [`persp-mode`](https://github.com/Bad-ptr/persp-mode.el).
-Switching buffers with `nswbuff` keeps you in the project, any other buffer-switching method (`C-x b`, ivy, helm, or what have you) is not affected and can thus be used to move out of the project.
+Switching buffers with `nswbuff` keeps you in the project, any other buffer-switching method (`C-x b`, selectrum, ivy, helm, or what have you) is not affected and can thus be used to move out of the project.

-Note that `nswbuff-projectile-buffer-list` has another property: if you're in a project, it adds any buffers in `buffer-list` whose name matches `nswbuff-include-buffer-regexps` to the list of buffers it returns.
+Note that the functions `nswbuff-project-buffer-list` and `nswbuff-projectile-buffer-list` have another property: if you're in a project, it adds any buffers in `buffer-list` whose name matches `nswbuff-include-buffer-regexps` to the list of buffers it returns.
 Since this option is normally `nil`, it has no effect, but if you set it to, e.g., `'("\\*scratch\\*")`, the `*scratch*` buffer is offered for switching even when you're in a project.
 This, too, moves you out of the project, of course.